Synchronic would have been much, much better, had it been a crime thriller.

 Sadly, and like the case of movies like Creep (2004), the tension sinks the moment the true nature of Synchronic is revealed.
 Apart from the clumsy explanation and the rather “huh?!?!” demonstrations, the story also shifts gears too completely and too suddenly.

 From crime-horror, it’s abruptly some sort of sci-fi adventure thriller.
-An adventure not quite in sync with what was previously going on, all puns intended.
+An adventure not quite in sync, at all, with what was previously going on.
+All puns intended.

 Add to that is the philosophical rant by Steve right before the final “jump,” one markedly reminiscent of a declaration by Obama in 2016.

 Now, to be clear, I don’t disagree with the ex-POTUS.
-Logic-wise, I’m also unsurprised that Steve would come to that conclusion after his misadventures.
+Logic-wise, I’m also unsurprised that Steve would have such an epiphany after his misadventures.

-But again, it just doesn’t match the mood of the first half.
+Still, it just doesn’t match the mood of the first half at all.
 To an extent, I’d even say the rant is mawkish and unnecessary.
-All in all, Synchronic really wasn’t what I was hoping for before entering the cinema.
-In all honesty, I felt it would have been way superior had it stayed a crime-thriller too.
+All in all, Synchronic seriously wasn’t what I was hoping for before entering the cinema.
+In all honesty, I felt it would have been way superior had it stayed a crime-thriller.